igor11191708/swiftui-bottomsheet-drawer/README.md

 ### Observing sheet positions
-Observ sheet positions on change if you need to react on it in the external context of the component.
+Observe sheet positions on change if you need to react on it in the external context of the component.
+For example to update layout of the drawer content according a new size of the height.
-Possition is passed with **height** of the sheet.
+Possition **BottomSheetPosision** is passed with **height** of the sheet.
 **height** - is enum associated with value of type *CGFloat*

 ```swift